PyrooL/Alpha/README.md

 Fixed disconnected D4, see [here](https://www.instagram.com/p/B15MHgMnYID/?igshid=1266ym89zlw4w) or contact me for fix if you are affected.
 Only affects v2.0.

 **Note** It's called Alpha, not Alpha28 :p One GB ran it under Alpha28 and the name stuck even though I think it sounds kinda cheap.

-**Note** It's called Alpha, not Alpha28 :p One GB ran it under Alpha28 and the name stuck even though I think it sounds kinda cheap.